OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 - PENALTY: Minus -25 points (-25 POINTS) to player who throws winning tile to player who has three (3) exposures on rack.

 - PENALTY: Minus -10 Points (-10) for “dead” player in Wall Game.

 - PENALTY: Minus -25 Points (-25) for player who MISNAMES discarded tile that gives Mah Jongg to their opponent.

 - A "HEAVENLY HAND" does NOT receive bonus points for a self-picked Mah Jongg.
 Please see ITEM 5:4 above.

 - MIS-NAMING A TILE: There is generally NO scoring penalty for mis-naming a tile.
 HOWEVER....

-- If the discarder has the correct tile in their hand, the correct tile MUST be discarded in place of the incorrect tile.
+- If the discarded tile is claimed for an EXPOSURE, and the discarder has the correct tile in their hand, then the correct tile MUST be discarded in place of the incorrect tile.
 If necessary, contact the Director to ascertain that the correct tile is/is not in the discarder's hand.

 - If the discarder does not have the correct tile in their hand, the game proceeds, following the correct naming of the tile.

 - A MIS-NAMED discarded tile may be claimed for MAH JONGG.
 The discarder is penalized the appropriate amount of points.
 PENALTY: Minus -25 points to discarder who gives opponent their Mah Jongg with the mis-named tile.